Visual Glossary - Translating AI for Infrastructure Engineers

 Fine-tuning

-Adjusting an existing model with specific data.
+Adjusting an existing model with domain-specific data.

 Embedding